Defining Communication Speed Keys

 - Enter a Comment to communicate further and identify or describe information associated with this speed key.
 (Optional)

 - Print Comment: Select the checkbox to include/print on the Comments page in the communication connected to the speed key.
-(Optional)
+(Optional) To use the Print Comment, Activity Completed, and Unsuccessful Outcome features, you must ensure they are selected on the User Defaults Communication Speed Keys tab.

 - Activity Completed: Select to make the status of Completed available.
 It is useful when the reason for the communication has already occurred.
 (Optional)